prifilabs/zk-team/README.md

 });
 ```

-Users can check the allowance that has been allocated:
+Users can check the allowance that has been allocated to them by the admin:

 ```
 const allowance = await userInstance.getAllowance();